Abner Shimony

 Abner Eliezer Shimony (/ʃɪˈmoʊni/; March 10, 1928 – August 8, 2015) was an American physicist and philosopher.
 He specialized in quantum theory and philosophy of science.
 As a physicist, he concentrated on the interaction between relativity theory and quantum mechanics.
 He authored many works and research on complementarity in quantum entanglement as well as multiparticle quantum interferometry, both relating to quantum coherence.
 He authored research articles and books on the foundations of quantum mechanics.
 He received the 1996 Lakatos Prize for his work in philosophy of science.
+Shimony is also the author of Tibaldo and the Hole in the Calendar, a 1998 children's book about the calendar reform that has been translated into many languages.

 Education

 Shimony was born in Columbus, Ohio.
 He obtained his BA in Mathematics and Philosophy from Yale University in 1948, and an MA in Philosophy from the University of Chicago in 1950.
-He obtained his Ph.D. in philosophy from Yale University in 1953 under the supervision of Rudolf Carnap, and served in the U.S. Army Signal Corps from 1953 to 1955.
+He obtained his Ph.D. in philosophy from Yale University in 1953 under the supervision of John Myhill, and served in the U.S. Army Signal Corps from 1953 to 1955.
 Shimony acquired his second doctorate in physics from Princeton University in 1962 under the supervision of Eugene Wigner with a thesis titled Regression and Response in Thermodynamic Systems.

 Career

 After receiving his second Ph.D., Shimony interacted with both the philosophical academic world and the physics academic world.
 His most famous professional correspondence is with Rudolf Carnap.
-He taught philosophy of science at MIT from 1959 until 1968 in the school’s Department of Humanities.
-In 1968 he transferred to Boston University, beginning a 26-year appointment in both the physics and philosophy departments, and was Professor Emeritus there until his death in 2015.
+He taught philosophy of science at MIT from 1959 until 1968 in the school's Department of Humanities.
+In 1968 he transferred to Boston University, beginning a 26-year appointment in both the physics and philosophy departments, and was professor emeritus there until his death in 2015.
 Shimony is best known for his work in developing the CHSH inequality, an empirically testable form of the Bell inequality, also known as Bell's theorem.
-Since 1992, he proposed a geometric measure of quantum entanglement and, along with Gregg Jaeger and Michael Horne, discovered two novel complementarity relations involving interferometric visibility in multiparticle quantum interferometry.
+He later proposed a geometric measure of quantum entanglement and, along with Gregg Jaeger and Michael Horne, discovered two novel complementarity relations involving interferometric visibility in multiparticle quantum interferometry.

 He is also known for his inquiry into the question of the "peaceful coexistence" of quantum mechanics and special relativity.
 He wrote several books and numerous research articles on the foundations of quantum mechanics and related topics.
 Shimony is credited with coining the phrase "passion at a distance" to characterize the various phenomena described by quantum correlations in 1984.